 Retinoids hit a reset button on your skin's cell renewal cycle, and this causes an initial disturbance on the skin's surface.

-Technically speaking: The corneocyte arrangement is initially disturbed in the process of normalizing desquamation and there is a loss of cohesion between corneocytes leading to irritation.
+The corneocyte arrangement is initially disturbed in the process of normalizing desquamation and there is a loss of cohesion between corneocytes leading to irritation.
 As the corneocytes rearrange and desquamation normalizes after a few weeks of treatment, cohesion returns and the irritation resolves (Leydon et al. 2017).

 The result is that you may see peeling and flaking in the early weeks of retinoid use.
 Your skin might also seem red and feel more irritated as the old surface cells peel off and raw skin is exposed (which also makes your skin more vulnerable to the sun).
-You may experience skin dryness as well as the skin barrier function is disturbed and transepidermal water loss accelerates.
+You may experience skin dryness as the skin barrier function is disturbed and transepidermal water loss accelerates.

-The first few weeks of retinoid usage will have the most irritation and side effects (such as peeling and dryness) as the skin turns over, renews, and changes its morphology (structural features), but these irritations will disappear over time as the skin resettles into a new, more youthful looking state.
+The good news is that peeling of the skin tends to be short lived as your skin gets used to the new regeneration cycle.
+The first few weeks of retinoid usage will have the most irritation and side effects as the skin turns over, renews, and changes its morphology — but these irritations will disappear over time as the skin resettles into a new, more youthful looking state.

 The same is true for increased sun sensitivity in the first few weeks to first few months of usage.
 In fact, after extended use, retinoids may actually be sun protective (Mukherjee et al. 2006).
 Hence, usage of retinoids requires patience to obtain optimal results.